lyft/metadataproxy/README.md

 # metadataproxy

 The metadataproxy is used to allow containers to acquire IAM roles.
+By metadata we mean [EC2 instance meta data](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) which is normally available to EC2 instances in an ASG.
+This proxy exposes said meta data for use by containers on hosts outside of EC2.

 ## Installation